Irre Wisce, 2021

 Free as a Bird, 2020

-Free As a Bird was based on the 18th-century panopticon design of the former Millbank prison in London.
+Free As a Bird is based on the 18th-century panopticon design of the former Millbank prison in London.
 This iconic shape allowed continuous surveillance of inmates from a single location that made them unsure whether they were being observed or not.
 The panopticon has since become a metaphor for surveillance in modern society, be that via CCTV or the Internet.
-For this project, I created a bird feeder as a panopticon motif and captured the random comings and goings of birds.
-Time-lapse images will show the contents being displaced to reveal the sinister shape within.
-This piece questions power and control in modern society.
-The panopticon is the all-seeing eye of big brother but the bird is completely ignorant of technology, boundaries and the rule of law.
+For this project, I created a bird feeder as a panopticon motif and captured the random comings and goings of feeding birds.
+Time-lapse images show the contents being displaced to reveal the sinister shape within.
+This piece questions power and control in modern society as the panopticon is the all-seeing eye of big brother but the bird is completely ignorant of technology, boundaries and the rule of law.
 A bird epitomises absolute freedom so we question how hidden forces of control influence our own lives.